IBMDevConnect/facerecognition/README.md

 12. Click Train Model.

 Wait for the training process to finish.
 You can leave the Visual Recognition model builder while the process runs.
 You can monitor the status of the training process by looking at the status of the model on the Assets page of your project.

+13. Test the model after training has been completed.

 ## Additional Link